department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

  - [ ] A6: How do you charge time or costs to the project?
 Discuss with your delivery manager or Finance AVP.
 ### Who?
 - [ ] Who is on the VFS-CMS team?
 Read your [team members' user manuals and create your own](https://drive.google.com/drive/u/0/folders/195otsT1IUxi_k8oEU21TUkvEG-6p5YQj?ths).
+- [ ] Ensure that your info on the [official team roster](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/185270337/Team+Roster+2021) is correct.
 ### What?

 ## Week two (tooling)